Gon (gon) - Unit Information & Conversion

 Common Uses

-Surveying: Land surveys and topographic mapping in Europe, especially France, Germany, Switzerland.
-Civil Engineering: Construction projects, road gradients, slope calculations.
-Military: Artillery targeting and ballistics in some European armies.
-Cartography: Map making and coordinate systems in countries using metric system.
+Surveying: Land surveys and topographic mapping in Europe, especially France, Germany, Switzerland - THE standard in continental Europe.
+Civil Engineering: Construction projects, road gradients, slope calculations - preferred by engineers trained in metric system.
+Military: Artillery targeting and ballistics in some European armies - standardized for ballistics calculations.
+Cartography: Map making and coordinate systems in countries using metric system - seamless with metric philosophy.

 Real-World Examples